femmerling/EmeraldBox/readme.md

 # Motivation
 Currently there are no complete all in one package available that includes common packages for developing web applications using Flask on a non-GAE platform.
 Therefore I set this repo up with packages that I'll use on my projects.
 The tool includes database management tools based on SQLAlchemy and is designed to give ease for developers in managing database and migrations.
+I implement a more rails-like approach since it helps developers in many ways.

 # Installed packages